ajinshanid/Amazon-Sales-Performance-Profitability-Analytics/README.md

 **Value:**
 - Vertically aligned KPIs provide an immediate view of commercial performance.
-- Revenue trend and forecast visuals inform forward-looking planning for stock and resourcing
+- Profit trend and forecast visuals inform forward-looking planning for stock and resourcing
 - A structured layout guides high‑level results to detailed operational insights.

 ---